• Skip to primary navigation

 Here is what you need

-• Medium size eggs.
+• Medium-sized eggs.

 • Yeast.
 You can use fresh yeast or active dry yeast.

 • Mastiha and mahlepi.
 You can get the tears and whole kernels and ground them using a pestle and mortar or opt for the ground versions available in shops.
-Shopping info is included in the post and also in the recipe notes
+Shopping info is included in the post and also in the recipe notes.

-How to make it
+How to make tsoureki bread

 Hands bathing in anise seed tea next to a dough on a butcher block.